ayoubkandah/reading-notes/java07.md

 A function not run without **called** it.

 **Declaring a function**
-*creat a function, you give it a name and then write the statements needed to achieve its task inside the curly braces.*
+*create a function, you give it a name and then write the statements needed to achieve its task inside the curly braces.*
-*puted  an example for declaring a function*.
+*putted  an example for declaring a function*.